vmarquez/PureBomberMan/README.md

 ```

 Nothing surprising here, we have a player, a group of player statistics, and a way to represent all of the active players along with
 where there are currently bombs.
 This will represent the world view of the game.
-Because we're using immutable data, we need a way to
-update the state of the world without mutation.

-##Lenses
+However, what we don't want is to be able to 'change' the value of one of our entities by setting a value.
+We need a functional way to update data in a non-destructive manner, and so we'll model everything with scala's case classes, which cause the fields to be immutable.

-Scala gives us free 'copy' methods for each case class, but we'd end up needing to do a lot of this:
+The Scala compiler will auto generate 'copy' methods for each case class, but we'd end up needing to do a lot of this:
 ```scala
 gameBoard.copy(players = gameBoard.players.updated("playername",
     gameboard.players(""playername").copy(stats = player.playerStats.copy(wounds = player.playerStats.wounds + 1))))
 ```

-which is just soul crushing to write.
+which, while functional, is just soul crushing to write, even with a very tiny web app such as Bomber Man.

+##Solution: Lenses

 Instead we'll use something called a Lens.
-These are in ScalaZ (and there are a few other libraries), but
+There is an implementation in ScalaZ (and there are a few other libraries), but
-for simplicities' sake I'll actually write my own implementation.
-First, a lens is simply a datastructure consisting of a "getter" and "setter".
+for the sake of explaining why Lenses are nifty, I'll actually write my own implementation.
+Primarily, a lens is simply a datastructure consisting of a "getter" and "setter".

 ```scala
 case class VLens[A, B](set: (A, B) => A, get: A => B)